SRT - Pamlico County

 - Self-motivated learner, excellent project management, organizational, team-work and communication skills

-- Professionalism in working with community co-workers and leaders, health workers, and NGO supervisors.
+- High Professionalism and cultural respect and sensitivity in working with community co-workers and leaders, health workers, and NGO supervisors.

 Prior experience with any community-based organizations, community-based care delivery, community surveys, qualitative focus groups or key informant interviews, as well as experience with digital innovations in health care delivery - a PLUS!

-Students must fill out and submit a project application (Opens September 29), CV and recent transcript to GH-Education@duke.edu by October 15, 2021.
-Applications open September 29th.
+Students must fill out and submit a project application, CV and recent transcript to GH-Education@duke.edu by October 14, 2022 at 5pm ET.
+Applications open September 29.
 Students may apply to no more than two project opportunities and a separate application must be completed for each SRT project site.
-Any questions regarding the application, interview dates or general project information should be directed to Lysa MacKeen or Erin Gauldin.
+Program interviews are scheduled to take place between October 31 and November 9.
+Any questions regarding the application, interview dates or general project information should be directed to Lysa MacKeen.